 A contested divorce is required if there are disagreements on child custody and marital property sharing which the parties cannot settle by themselves, and the court’s intervention is necessary to put an end to the marriage and the accompanying issues.
 Is it also the remedy for some couples who have not registered their marriage in Thailand but have been residing or working in Thailand for a reasonable length of time?

 Thai’s usually end their marriage through an uncontested divorce.
 They favor this option because it averts further conflict between husband and wife, as well as their families.
 As much as they can, Thai couples will settle issues on the sharing of child custody and marital property privately.
 Only in rare cases when a compromise can no longer be reached so they consult with a divorce lawyer to assist them in the drafting of a Thailand divorce agreement which they will register at the district office when they get their divorce in Thailand.

 Divorce – Thai & Foreigner

-Almost always, the Thai spouse will suggest an uncontested divorce if the marriage registration took place in Thailand, as the uncontested divorce is more known and favored by Thais.
+Almost always, the Thai spouse will suggest an uncontested divorce if the marriage registration takes place in Thailand, as the uncontested divorce is more known and favored by Thais.
 Foreigners must take extra care before proceeding to have an uncontested divorce.
 The reason is that not all countries recognize this form of divorce.
-Many countries now recognize the uncontested divorce but only under special circumstances.
+Many countries now recognize uncontested divorce but only under special circumstances.
 It may pose more problems especially if the foreigner has plans of remarrying.

 Divorce – Foreigner & Foreigner